Hands Up For Health

-Hands Up For Health collaborates with local education services to provide curriculum-based, practical learning that aims to inspire local teenagers.
-As well as providing an introduction to healthcare careers, the project aims to encourage young people to think proactively about their own health.
+Hands Up For Health collaborates with local education services to provide curriculum-based, practical education that aims to inspire local teenagers.
+As well as providing an introduction to healthcare careers, the project aims to encourage young people to think proactively about their health.

 Hannah Matthews is head of Health and Social Care at City of London Academy and says that the programme has been invaluable to her and her students.

-'Thanks to the range of activities and volunteers my students' eyes are opened to the breath of careers available in the NHS,' she says.
+'Thanks to the range of activities and volunteers, my students' eyes are opened to the breadth of careers available in the NHS,' she says.

-'The volunteers are fantastic with the students and show a great enthusiasm for their work which is infectious.
-After attending the programme it is fantastic to see students develop ambitious goals for themselves which encourages them to learn and to undertake further qualifications.'
+'The volunteers are fantastic with the students and show great enthusiasm for their work, which is infectious.
+After attending the programme, it is fantastic to see students develop ambitious goals for themselves, which encourages them to learn and to undertake further qualifications.'

 A true-to-life experience

-The project is based at St Thomas' Simulation and Interactive Learning (SaiL) centre that opened in 2010 to train NHS staff and students.
-The centre, funded by donations, features a mock, six-bed hospital ward, a consultation room and an operating theatre, which can also be used as an emergency room or intensive care unit.
+The project is based at St Thomas' Simulation and Interactive Learning (SaiL) Centres, which opened in 2010 to train NHS staff and students.
+The centres, funded by donations, feature a mock six-bed hospital ward, a consultation room and an operating theatre, which can also be used as an emergency room or intensive care unit.